Rosemary-Apricot Pork Tenderloin Recipe

 - 2. In a large ovenproof skillet, brown pork in remaining oil on all sides.
 Bake at 425° for 15 minutes.

 - 3. In a small bowl, combine the glaze ingredients; brush over pork.
-Bake 10-15 minutes longer or until a meat thermometer reads 160°, basting occasionally with pan juices.
+Bake 10-15 minutes longer or until a thermometer reads 160°, basting occasionally with pan juices.
 Let stand for 5 minutes before slicing.
 Yield: 8 servings.

 Reviews for Rosemary-Apricot Pork Tenderloin